-No one reading this article needs to be told that procurement – like every other business function – has been impacted by the rapid evolution of digital technologies.
+No one reading this article needs to be told that marketing procurement – like every other business function – has been impacted by the rapid evolution of digital technologies.
 The “digital transformation” of procurement has become the topic du jour at industry conferences and a central focus of numerous recent research studies.

-No part of the procurement function has been unaffected by digital technologies, but marketing procurement has been impacted more than most other areas.
+No part of the procurement function has been unaffected by digital technologies.
+But, marketing procurement has been impacted more than most other areas.
 That’s because digital technologies affect procurement in two ways.

 First and most obviously, digital technologies usually change how companies buy.
 Put differently, the adoption of digital technologies will typically change the activities and processes that the people in the procurement function use to perform their work.